 Kypseli is also the theatre district of Athens, sort of the 'off-Broadway' area, with dozens of small theatres scattered around the back streets and some of the main streets as well.
 Almost all performances are in Greek though you will find that many are translations of well-known plays in English.
 There are also modern interpretations

 Aeschylus and Sophocles.
 You can find a guide to performances and reviews in Athinorama magazine, only in Greek though.
-The Topou Allou Theater at Kefallinias street 17 and Cycladon street in Kypseli has performances in English on Sundays.
+The Topou Allou Theater at Kefallinias street 17 and Cycladon street in Kypseli has performances in English on Sundays and cooperates with theater groups from all over the world to put on performances in Kypseli and all over Greece.
 Unfortunately many of the old theaters have been converted into billiard halls, supermarkets

 But there are still plenty left and you can find them in the theater section of the Athinorama magazine of what's going on in Athens which comes out every Thursday.
 You will need to read Greek but if you are going to the theater in Kypseli you probably already do.

 Being the theater center of Athens the neighborhood is full of actors and actresses, old and young, who have made their homes here to be close to their trade.
 You may see an eighty year old woman with bell bottoms, sneakers and dyed purple hair walking confidently down Fokionos or find yourself sitting in a cafe across from a group of women with looks

 Hollywood starlets would envy.
 Its also the home to struggling playwrights, authors, artists, musicians and poets of all ages and stages of poverty and success.
-Famous Kypselians include Kosta Tournas, Demis Roussos, Loukianos Kilaidonis, and a large number of famous actresses and actors, many who still live in the neighborhood.
+Famous Kypselians include Kosta Tournas of the band Poll (photo), Dorian Kokas of Morka, Demis Roussos of Aphrodites Child, Loukianos Kilaidonis, and a large number of famous actresses and actors, many who still live in the neighborhood.
 Those who have left still manage to find their way back on sunny afternoons to walk up and down Fokionos and stop

-reason that Kypseli is attractive to struggling artists, students and immigrants is because you can rent a very nice apartment for very little money and it is a safe area.
-It still retains a neighborhood identity.
+reason that Kypseli is attractive to struggling artists, students and immigrants is because you can rent a very nice apartment for very little money and it is a relatively safe area.
+(Meaning there are worse) It still retains a neighborhood identity.
 Though it is changing from upper middle-class to a mixture of working class, immigrants and artists, there are still a large number of old Kypselians who take pride in being from here and will stay here forever.
 These are the people who are involved in the saving

 houses, the Demotiki Agora and it is their children who stood with them as they battled the police to save the park on Patission street and then sang and danced at the concert which followed.

 Kypselli has a number of movie theaters like the Aello Cinemax 5+1 at 140 Patission which shows a mix of English and foreign language first run films with Greek subtitles and Greek films too.
 The 5+1 means it has 5 indoor theaters and one Therini, which is an outdoor summer theater.
 The Illion at Troias 34 and Patission

 downtown and the Filip on Thasou 11 near Platia Amerikis.
 There used to be a lot more but with the popularity of videos only true movie theater lovers choose to see their films this way.
 Plus with the Africans often selling pirated DVDs while the movie is in the theater and sometimes before, the days of these theaters may be numbered.
 You can find out what is playing at the movies by checking the weekly newspapers Athens News and Athens Plus, as well as Athinorama and the Kathimerini